AaronBenDaniel/AaronBenDanielWebsite/content/posts/junior/juniorweek36.md

 We've been having a very annoying and potentially competition-costing problem where the bottom camera is *very* inconsistent to turn on.
 Once it's on, it's stable, but getting it to turn on is a big pain and can take quite a few power cycles.
 I never really figured out the problem, as (in theory) the hardware in the bottom camera is identical to the back camera, which has had no issues whatsoever.

 I had a hunch that *maybe* the RPi in the bottom camera was somehow broken or otherwise just less resilient to wonky power-ons, like what the ROV does on startup.
-I switched the hardware out for another camera module I had and, while I haven't done massivly extensive testing yet, it appears to have solved the problem.
-Hopefully this will significantly improve the reliabiltiy of JONA ROV.
+I switched the hardware out for another camera module I had and, while I haven't done massively extensive testing yet, it appears to have solved the problem.
+Hopefully this will significantly improve the reliability of JONA ROV.